The Neat and Tidy Man

 Texture and Growth: The Key to Choosing Wax

-If I curl the ends upward without wax, the left side soon coils back while the right side droops.
+My mustache, for example, is thick and bristly with an inwardly inclined curl.
+If I twist the ends upward without wax, the left side soon coils back toward my lips while the right side droops.

-Now I’m older, many of the whiskers on the main body of my mustache grow horizontally outward rather than downward.
+Now that I’m older, many of the whiskers on the main body of my mustache grow horizontally outward rather than downward.
 Because I seek volume, I don’t want to keep snipping them off.
+I therefore use a very strong-setting wax to curl the ends and a softer product for the body.

-How to Choose the Right Mustache Wax
+How to Find the Right Mustache Wax

 Most balms claim to provide hold, and most waxes claim strong hold.
 In most cases, this is no indication of real performance.

-The higher the component appears, the more dominant it is.
+The higher up the component appears, the more dominant it is.
 Here are some examples based on products I’ve used.

 Brother’s Love Clear Wax

 This is a polymer-based stiff-setting wax.
+It doesn’t contain beeswax and is water soluble.

 The first ingredient listed is water (aqua).
 Second and third are the polymers poloxamer 407 and VP/VA copolymer, which are found in hair gels.